Djelloul007/WireMock_compatible_mocking_service/README.md

 if you are using Kubernetes its very easy to swap between  external services and the Mock Service.

+# very important
+It is very important that you keep your test data (Mock Data) regularly up to date.

 happy testing
 your Dj :)